patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 2023-11-06 1608:
 Fixed the index error: the home folder that had the index and privacy had to be moved to customer views folder.

+2023-11-06 1629:
+Fixed the error in CategoryRepository by changing <CategoryRepository> to <Category>.
+Made a spelling mistake in index - upset  to upsert. run the program - no issues.